nextflow-io/trademark/README.md

 ### In summary:
-* Third parties ("you") can use the Nextflow trademark, in accordance with these guidelines, or with permission in writing of CRG.
+* Third parties ("you") can use the Nextflow trademark, in accordance with these guidelines, or with permission in writing of Seqera Labs.
 * Express permission is required to use the Nextflow trademarks in any name or title that *identifies* a software product or services (including SaaS services), any domain name or URL.
 * If you are developing a software application (e.g. a data analysis workflow), or creating services